emmasmth/getGFTD-capstone/README.md

 This code is being run and developed on [Xcode](https://developer.apple.com/xcode/).
 To install the code, complete the following steps:

 * Clone this repo by clicking the green **<> Code** button.
 Choose **SSH** and copy the URL to your clipboard.
-* Open terminal and on the command line, type the following line, replacing the URL as indicated:
+* Open Terminal and on the command line, type the following line, replacing the URL as indicated:
+*
    ```
    git clone <paste URL>
    ```